tc39/proposal-decimal/README.md

 JavaScript is often the glue between systems—databases, foreign-function interfaces, other services—that natively support decimal numbers.
 Decimal lets you take that data and compute on it exactly, preserving its mathematical value.

-Note that Decimal preserves *value*, not representation: Trailing zeroes of a decimal String, converted to a Decimal, aren't exposed, so `1.20` and `1.2` are indistinguishable.
-Implementations of Decimal may indeed preserve that information, but the Decimal API has no properties or functions that would allow one to detect this difference.
+Note that Decimal preserves *value*, not representation: a Decimal built from `"1.20"` is indistinguishable from one built from `"1.2"` (see [Data model](#data-model)).
 So if you only need to transport a value untouched, a String already does that losslessly.
 If you need to carry a declared precision or scale across the boundary, that is the job of [Amount](https://github.com/tc39/proposal-amount).
 Decimal earns its place once you need to *calculate* and preserve mathematical value.

 The following example illustrates the idea.
 Note the `sql_decimal` configuration option, and how values returned from the DB arrive as Decimal values—ready for exact arithmetic—rather than as strings or JS `Number`s: